 What State you live in determines the rules for dividing assets

-A more common method to divide marital stuff is called Equitable Distribution.
-In the remainder of the states, courts will divide a couple’s assets in an equitable (fair) manner.
-Equitable does not necessarily mean equal, but what is fair to both spouses.
-The question then becomes: What is equitable?
-And who decides?
-If the parties cannot agree on the issues, courts will commonly take into account the length of your marriage, the work history and job prospects of each, the abilities of the spouses to be self-supporting, the physical and mental health of each, the expense of any children, and the source of particular assets.
+When the parties cannot agree on dividing assets, courts will commonly take into account the length of your marriage, the work history and job prospects of each, the abilities of the spouses to be self-supporting, the physical and mental health of each, the expense of any children, and the source of particular assets.
 The court will then fashion a divorce settlement that approximates a fair division.

 Homes, Rental Property, Brokerage Accounts, Bank accounts – Checking, Savings, Christmas Club, CDs, etc., Retirement and Pension Plans, Closely-held Businesses, Stock Options, Country Club memberships; Annuities; Life Insurance, Deferred Compensation, Restricted Stock, Tax Refunds, Professional Practices, Licenses and Collections.